Corrective Action Plans

 Finding Number: 2022-001 Condition: HUD requires the Corporation to refund the security deposit to tenants within 30 days of the move out.
 The Corporation failed to monitor the deposit refund requirements for the security deposits as specified by the regulatory agreement and failed to return securit...

 Finding Number: 2022-001 Condition: HUD requires the Corporation to refund the security deposit to tenants within 30 days of the move out.
-The Corporation failed to monitor the deposit refund requirements for the security deposits as specified by the regulatory agreement and failed to return security deposits within 30 days.
-Planned Corrective Action: Management acknowledged the errors that occurred during the year ended September 31, 2022 and has taken measures to change their process of issuing refunds to reduce the likelihood of late refunds.
+The Corporation failed to monitor the deposit refund requirements for the security deposits as specified by the regulatory agreement and failed to return security deposits withing 30 days.
+Planned Corrective Action: Management acknowledged the errors that occurred during the year ended August 31, 2022 and has taken measures to change their process of issuing refunds to reduce the likelihood of late refunds.
 Contact person responsible for corrective action: Jill Kolb, Vice President ?
-Housing Accounting Completion Date: March 25, 2022
+Housing Accounting Completion Date: December 14, 2021

 Significant Deficiency 2022